Low Testosterone Treatment Specialist (Dr. Michael Aziz)

 Treatment Options

 No amount of testosterone will help you if your cortisol level is high.
 This is because cortisol and testosterone compete with one another.
 Dr. Aziz uses a variety of techniques to lower cortisol such as natural herbs and ashwagandha.
-Once this is done, he can start your testosterone replacement therapy.
+Once this is done, he can start you on testosterone replacement therapy.
 The earlier that a testosterone imbalance is detected and treated, the better.
 Testosterone Replacement Therapy (TRT) supplements can provide symptom relief while delaying other age-related declines.

 The testosterone treatments available today—such as oral capsules, sublingual lozenges, injectables, patches, creams, and gels—can be quite effective and easy to use, with minimal side effects.
 The benefits they offer include: